YHRen/NGFP/README.md

 invalid SMILES within range `[i*chunk_size, (i+1)*chunk_size)`, the total number of smiles in the corresponding output file and missing file is equal to the `chunk_size`.

+By running the example command, or `bash scripts/run_gen_nfp.sh` in current folder.
 The output would look like the following, note that the third chunk (200-300) has samller number of molecules.